Some examples only (put together for a teaching program for Valeria Ragoo to use with the multi-moduled handouts)

 Mixed lighting that even my far-eastern gadget-with-lens couldn't correct!

 Check out 'The Colour of Light' and 'Colour Correction' and 'White Balance' Here the colour of the light source was daylight (bluish) from large windows, but mostly from tungsten yellowy and some flourescent greeny lamps.
-You will see the colour change as the light moves from the back (shoulder and hood) to the cheek.
-Your eye spots this, knows there is yellowy light about and lets you see a pic that's not too yellow (which you camera sees) but just enough to remind you that you are actually indoors with yellow lights.
-Your camera need s help!
+You can see here the colour change as the light moves from the back (shoulder and hood) to the cheek.
+Your eye spots this, and your brain knows there is yellowy light about and lets you record a view that's not too yellow (which your camera and your eye see but cannot alter - unless you take action) but just yellow enough to remind you that you are actually indoors with yellow lights.
+Your camera needs help!

 Damp patch, marble top, tiles, and . . . . . tablet!
 Normandy, 2015

-This was just with natural light from three small windows giving all round soft light without and expensive fancy reflectors!
-It would have been slightly blue and required 'balancing' with a yellowy brown filter (digital is the same, just uses electronics to achieve the balance).
-Your eye does this bit it's very lengthy explanation - see and Check out colour correction and 'Composition Tramlines and thirds/diagonals'
+Indoor daylight again; this was just natural diffused light from three small windows giving all-round soft light without any expensive fancy reflectors!
+The light would have been slightly blue and required 'balancing' with a yellowy brown filter (digital is the same, just uses electronics to achieve the balance).
+Your brain does this for your eye, filters do this for your camera's lens, but it's a very lengthy explanation (see Your brain, camera, and eye notes).
+Check out Colour Correction and 'Composition Tramlines and thirds/diagonals'.
+This lens was 60mm and although parts of the pic are stretched, this is not noticeable.

-See Extras - Using Flash and studio flash with reflectors, and even your handkerchief
+See Extras - Using Flash and studio flash for reflectors, softeners, 'bouncing' and even your handkerchief

 Hellifield 2021

-Here the 'faults' are used to advantage as a device to separate and soften
+Here the depth of field 'faults' are used to advantage as a device to separate and soften